EthanCai/programming-learning-notes/projects-part-3.md

 ## Big Data

 - [Hadoop and related projects](http://hadoop.apache.org/)
+    - **Common**: The common utilities that support the other Hadoop modules.
+    - **HDFS**: A distributed file system that provides high-throughput access to application data.
+    - **YARN**: A framework for job scheduling and cluster resource management.
+    - **MapReduce**: A YARN-based system for parallel processing of large data sets.
 - [basho](http://basho.com/): Introducing the Basho Data Platform.
 The most powerful way to manage today’s active workloads for Big Data.

 ## Machine Learning and Data Science